LodePollet/QSIMCORR/StochList/README.md

 Stochastic lists: Sampling multi-variable functions with population methods
 =================================================

-Open access data to supplement our preprint []() Please refer to this main text for an in-depth discussion.
+Open access data to supplement Phys.
+Rev. B 98, 085102 (2018), see also preprint arXiv:1806.01232.
+Please refer to the main text for an in-depth discussion.
 THIS README provides information on how the data, which is made available in this repo, is structured

 Authors